Article Updated 7/3/18 to include the updated numbers for 2018.

 Calculating your payments

 Once you determine your discretionary income, divide that number by 12.
 The new number is your monthly discretionary income.
 In our example it would be $1,000.
-That means that if you were on IBR, your monthly payment would be $150, and if you were on PAYE, your monthly payment would be $100.
+That means that if you were on IBR, your monthly payment would be $150, and if you were on PAYE or REPAYE, your monthly payment would be $100.

 Note: the exact calculation will vary depending on how you verify your income with your lender.
 Some people use there two most recent pay stubs while others use last year’s taxes.
 If you use your most recent tax form, it will be based upon your AGI.